circleci/circleci-docs/jekyll/_cci2/faq.md

 Using Workflow config you can run multiple jobs at once or sequentially.
 You can fan-out (run multiple jobs at once) or fan-in (wait for all the jobs to complete before executing the dependent job).

 ### Do you plan to add the ability to launch jobs on both Linux and Mac environments in the same workflow?
-We are currently working on that functionality.
+Yes, we are currently working on that functionality.

 ### Is it possible to split the `config.yml` into different files?
-It is not yet supported.
+Splitting `config.yml` into multiple files is not yet supported.

 ### Can I build only the jobs that changed?
 No.

 ### Can I build fork PR’s using Workflows?
-We don’t support fork PR’s yet.
+We do not support fork PR’s yet.

 [docker-hub]: https://hub.docker.com